wojnosystems/flick/README.md

 ## What do you mean testing/linting?

 Treat configs like you would a REST request.
 It's user-data.
-If you wouldn't put it into a database without validation it, you probably don't want to distribute an application with it.
+If you wouldn't put it into a database without validating it, you probably don't want to distribute an application with it.
+You also don't want an application to start with bad configs.
+We'll be using validations to enforce this.
+These run only after all sources have been loaded.

 # How I want it to work